ozgucdlg/ReactCraft/project/README.md

    - Clear localStorage and login again
    - Check that the JWT_SECRET is properly set

+4. **Logout Not Working:**
+   - The logout button is now clearly visible in the navbar
+   - Click the "🚪 Logout" button to return to home page
+   - Check browser console for any error messages

 ### Development Tips

+- **Test Server**: Use `npm run test` for quick development without database setup
-- Use `npm run dev` in the server directory for auto-restart on changes
+- **Full Server**: Use `npm run dev` in the server directory for auto-restart on changes
-- Check the browser console and server logs for error messages
+- **Debug Logs**: Check the browser console and server logs for error messages
-- Use the Network tab in browser dev tools to debug API calls
+- **API Debugging**: Use the Network tab in browser dev tools to debug API calls
+- **State Management**: The app now properly manages user sessions and logout functionality

 ## Deployment